F3dai/f3dai.github.io/_posts/2020-07-30-Retro-TryHackMe.md

 ![rooted](https://imgur.com/bl6ZRVP.png)

 The last flag is in the admins Desktop directory.

-The user flag is on the desktop in the Admin's directory.
+Thank you for reading.